 Ease of Adjustment

 The Vector requires two hands to adjust the rear system, but we do not find this to be a negative.
-The ratchet system fits low on the head, slides in and out easily, and securely holds the helmet to your head.
-This prevents any slipping or sliding on your head (which in turn prevents those silly crooked helmet photos!).
-It only takes a second or two to adjust, and then the helmet stays in place all day.
+Fitting low on the head, the ratchet system functions smoothly in securing the helmet to your dome.
+It doesn't shift or slip around atop your head due to this successful system.
+Take a few seconds to adjust the tightness and the Vector stays in place all day.
 The chin strap is a typical buckle, and is also easy to adjust.

 Constructed from co-molded EPS foam with a polycarbonate shell and weighing only 8 ounces, the Vector is the lightest women's helmet, beating the hard plastic Petzl Elia by almost 2 ounces.
 It weighs the same as the unisex helmet Editors' Choice winner, the Petzl Meteor, but it fits better.
 The Meteor is offered in only ones size, which is comparable with the larger sized unisex version of the Vector.
 The women's Vector is smaller, so is more likely to fit a smaller female head.
 Its light weight makes it easy to wear.
 While being lightweight, the Vector also offers the most coverage of the women's helmets.
 It sits lower on the forehead and comes down lower in the back than any others we tested.
 This provides additional protection by more fully encompassing your dome.

 The large holes in the rear of the Vector allow for more airflow than in either the Camp Armour Lady or the Petzl Elia.
 However, the Vector reaches lower onto the forehead than either of the other helmets, which offers far more protection, but does make it sweatier in the front.
 The Camp Armour Lady sits high on the head, offering little to no forehead protection, so this allows for more ventilation around the sides due to lack of coverage.
 We prefer to have more coverage than more ventilation, and the Vector balances this well.